DrDab/BreakfastBookClub/README.md

 - Log in using one of the logins provided
 - Log out by clicking the profile icon in the upper right corner

+- Search for book clubs to join from the search input in the app bar (Every book is it's own book club)

 - Make post about a book by clicking "Write a post" from the home page, current user's profile page or book club profile page

 - View all posts from home page

-- Search for book clubs to join from the search input in the app bar (Every book is it's own book club)
+- View user profiles
+- Edit bio in logged in user's profile
 - View posts made by user in user's profile
+- View posts liked by user in user's profile

+- View book club profiles
+- View posts made in a specific book club
+- View members of book club ("The terminal list" by "Carr, Jack" is the only one with a member)

+- like posts
+- unlike posts

 #### Functionalities in progress (Currently hard coded with temporary data):